 Far from the tourist trail, the remote islands in the Andaman Sea have only recently become accessible to charterers thanks to a series of encouraging government treaties.

-Acquiring a somewhat romantic significance amongst discerning travellers in this short time, the plentiful marine life and cobalt blue waters make Mergui a strong alternative to similar winter charter grounds in Southeast Asia.
+Acquiring a somewhat romantic significance amongst discerning travelers in this short time, the plentiful marine life and cobalt blue waters make Mergui a strong alternative to similar winter charter grounds in Southeast Asia.

-There is, however, much more than meets the eye about Mergui, and to see it best, you’ll want to be on board a superyacht.
+There is, however, much more than meets the eye about Mergui, and to see it best, you’ll want to be on board a superyacht charter.